Historical German Text Normalization Using Type- and Token-Based Language Modeling: Dataset

 Thus for instance, \citeauthor{jurish_constructing_2013} token-aligned the digitization provided by the DTA of the novel's first print \begin{quote} \linespread{1.0}\selectfont Christian Dietrich Grabbe, \emph{Napoleon oder Die hundert Tage.
 Ein Drama in fünf Aufzügen}.
 Frankfurt am Main: Johann Christian Hermannsche Buchhandlung, 1831.\footnote{DTA Digital edition: \url{https://www.deutschestextarchiv.de/book/show/grabbe_napoleon_1831}} \end{quote} with the digitization of the contemporary edition in the TextGrid Digital Library \begin{quote} \linespread{1.0}\selectfont Christian Dietrich Grabbe, \emph{Napoleon oder Die hundert Tage.
 Ein Drama in fünf Aufzügen}, in \emph{Historisch-kritische Gesamtausgabe in sechs Bänden}, ed.
 Akademie der Wissenschaften Göttingen and Alfred Bergmann, vol. 2, 315–460.
 Emsdetten, Westphalen: Lechte, 1963.\footnote{TextGrid Digital edition: \url{https://hdl.handle.net/11858/00-1734-0000-0002-E63A-2}} \end{quote} which itself refers to the manuscript by Grabbe as their source reference, basis for above 1831 print, but reprinting in contemporary orthography.
-Bergmann does not explicitly state any normalization guidelines in their edition except for a “modernization of orthography” \foreignlanguage{ngerman}{\emph{(“In allen anderen als den angeführten Fällen ist die Rechtschreibung modernisiert worden.“)}}.
+Bergmann does not explicitly state any normalization guidelines in this edition, except for a “modernization of orthography” without further details.
 The alignment was first computed algorithmically, and then manually verified in a two-stage process by the annotators.
 First, on type-level, some frequent normalization pairs were analyzed and then (conservatively) accepted.
 The remaining token pairs not confirmed in the first stage were subsequently analyzed in the second stage, where the surrounding context was also taken into account.

 The description of the DTA EvalCorpus also never makes explicit any precise notion of normalization (or “canonicalization”) to be followed in their correction process, except for rejecting changes in word order, lexical roots and morphosyntactic features.
 Rather, the parallel corpus explicitly intends to draw on the linguistic intuitions of the contemporary edition's editors.
 Thus, the corpus captures the \emph{extensional} definition of text normalization (Sec.~\ref{sec:definition}): the correct normalization form is defined by the corpus resp.\@ the editors' decision.
 In total, the corpus contains approximately \SI{5.4}{\mega\nothing} token pairs in 127 documents from 1780–1901, with 102 of them being literary documents, and the remaining documents primarily philosophical treatises.